frhamadiansyah/IdeasLabTest/README.md

 }
 ```
-On second view controller, we have `MainClass` object as `main` parameter.
-Here is code for SecondViewController.
+On the second view controller, we have `MainClass` object as `main` parameter.
+Here is the code for SecondViewController.

 ```swift
 class SecondViewController: UIViewController {